todiane/poster-palace/TESTING.md

 #### Compliance Pages

-The link in the footer takes a user to the specific page as expected.
+The links in the footer takes a user to the specific page as expected.
 This includes the shipping, terms & conditions, refund and privacy policy page - pass

+#### Footer

+All links lead to the correct pages.
+External links open in a new window.

 ## UI testing